jwcmitchell/playbook_famous_phonegap/debugging/README.md

 > This only works for Android, you have to use TestFlight for iOS

 To easily distribute your app to folks on Android, simply copy the links on PhoneGap Build.
-They should include a `?qr_code` string.
+The URL should include a `?qr_code` string.